Abdel Fattah el-Sisi: Early life and military education

-Military career, 1977–2014
+Military career (1977–2014)

-El-Sisi received his commission as a military officer in 1977 serving in the mechanised infantry, specialising in anti-tank warfare and mortar warfare.
-He became Commander of the Northern Military Region-Alexandria in 2008 and then Director of Military Intelligence and Reconnaissance.
-El-Sisi was the youngest member of the Supreme Council of the Armed Forces of Egypt.
+Sisi received his commission as a military officer in 1977, serving in the mechanised infantry and specialising in anti-tank warfare and mortar warfare.
+He became Commander of the Northern Military Region-Alexandria in 2008 and then Director of Military Intelligence and Reconnaissance from 2010 until his appointment as Defense Minister by former President Mohamed Morsi in 2012.
+Sisi was the youngest member of the Supreme Council of the Armed Forces of Egypt.

 While a member of the Supreme Council, he made controversial statements regarding allegations that Egyptian soldiers had subjected detained female demonstrators to forced virginity tests.
-He is reported to have told Egypt's state-owned newspaper that "the virginity-test procedure was done to protect the girls from rape as well as to protect the soldiers and officers from rape accusations."
+He is reported to have told Egypt's state-owned newspaper that "the virginity-test procedure was done to protect the girls from rape, as well as to protect the soldiers and officers from rape accusations".
 He was the first member of the Supreme Council of the Armed Forces to admit that the invasive tests had been carried out.